paganel/chwm-sa/README.md

 **DISCLAIMER**: Use at your own discretion.
 I take no responsibility if anything should happen to your machine while testing or otherwise trying to install this extension.

-I have confirmed this to be working on my machine running MacOS El Capitan (10.11.6), Sierra (10.12.6) and High Sierra (10.13.0) with the below instructions.
+I have confirmed this to be working on my machine running MacOS El Capitan (10.11.6), Sierra (10.12.6), High Sierra (10.13.0) and Mojave (10.14 Beta) with the below instructions.
-(Features that interact with spaces only work on High Sierra)
+(Features that interact with spaces only work on High Sierra and Mojave)

 CHWMInjector.osax is our scripting addition.